janet-dev/LevelCoder-WM/README.md

 Another blue button should appear to click: _Open Browser_.

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

 In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
+Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal.

 ### GitHub Pages